-Researchers at a Parkinson’s Foundation Center of Excellence have found that a brain A medical imaging technique that uses magnetic forces to obtain detailed images of the body.
-MRI is non-invasive and does not use radiation. that uses a special protocol can track changes that occur as Parkinson’s disease (PD) progresses.
+Researchers at a Parkinson’s Foundation Center of Excellence have found that a brain MRI (magnetic resonance imaging) that uses a special protocol can track changes that occur as Parkinson’s disease (PD) progresses.
+This biomarker could be used in clinical trials, as an objective way to monitor whether the therapies being tested are effective.
+The study appears in the August 2017 issue of Brain.

 If managing your Parkinson’s has become more challenging than it used to be, the book Managing Parkinson’s Mid-Stride: A Treatment Guide to Parkinson’s is for you.
 This book explains why symptoms may get better and worse throughout the day and how to treat and cope with them.
 Find answers and read tips and stories that can help.